 How can you improve your Quality Score?
 Make sure that you choose high-quality keywords and create relevant ads.
 Here are a few tips to help you get started:

-- Choose keywords that are terms or phrases your customers would use to describe your products or services.
-High-quality, relevant keywords can help you reach the customer that you want, when you want.
+- Choose keywords that are terms or phrases that your customers would use to describe your products or services.
+High-quality, relevant keywords can help you reach the customers that you want, when you want.

 - Create ads that are relevant to your keywords and what you're advertising.
 Relevant ads tend to earn more clicks, appear in a higher position and bring you the most success.

 Let's say that your maximum CPC bid is $2.
-Meanwhile, your competitor has a maximum CPC bid of $3 but the quality of his ads are below average.
+At the same time, your competitor has a maximum CPC bid of $3, but the quality of his ads is below average.
 Because of the higher quality of your ads, your ad could actually show in a higher spot on the page, even though your bid is lower.

 Relevance: how ad quality affects your costs and performance

-Your AdWords account's Billing Summary page provides easy access to your billing information.
-View daily advertising costs, payment details, and much more.
+Your AdWords account's billing 'Transaction history' page provides easy access to your billing information.
+View daily advertising costs, payment details and much more.
 Learn more about how to access your billing information.